 2003 Promising Investigator Award, MetLife Foundation

-2003 Elected to the Association of American Physicians
+2003 Elected member, Association of American Physicians

 1999 Zenith Award, Alzheimer’s Association

-1998 Elected to the American Neurological Association
+1998 Elected member, American Neurological Association

 Publications